AHWALab/WAEF5-dockerized/Readme.md

 ---

-The EF5 Docker image is now ready to be executed for the workshop.
+The EF5 Docker image is now ready to be executed.

 ---